 This post was contributed by Provar’s Chief Strategy Officer, Richard Clark.
 For more blog posts contributed by Provar’s executive leadership team, be sure to check back!

-You can barely use social media, watch TV and streams, or read a newspaper now without seeing a mention of artificial intelligence (AI).
-Whether espousing AI as a tool of the devil or a super being, it’s important to understand some of the new terms that are being used.
+AI is everywhere on social media, TV, streams, and newspapers.
+It’s hard to avoid it.
+Whether espousing AI as a tool of the devil or a super being, it’s essential to understand some new terms.
 By no means is this complete!
 This list is meant to be fun and digestible, not as an all-encompassing reference guide.

 AI